ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-b1/datasheet.md

 #### Solar Panel Connector

-A 5 V solar panel can be connected to the board via the **P1 connector**.
+A 5&nbsp;V solar panel can be connected to the board via the **P1 connector**.
 The solar panel can also be used to charge the Li-ion battery.
-The matching connector for the solar panel wires is an <a href="https://www.jst-mfg.com/product/detail_e.php?series=287" target="_blank">JST ZHR-2 1.5 mm pitch female</a>.
+The matching connector for the solar panel wires is an <a href="https://www.jst-mfg.com/product/detail_e.php?series=287" target="_blank">JST ZHR-2 1.5&nbsp;mm pitch female</a>.

 ### Hardware